Education experts: your

 Live and learn

-If you work from your own office, either at home or anywhere else, think about whether you need office and business insurance to cover your equipment in case of accidental loss or damage (be it fire, flood or flea infestation).
+If you work from your own office, either at home or anywhere else, think about whether you need office and business insurance.
+It can cover your equipment in case of accidental loss or damage (be it fire, flood, or flea infestation).
 Or business interruption insurance, to compensate you for loss of revenue should your office become temporarily out of bounds.

 And, if you’re an education consultancy firm with one or more employees, don’t forget that you’re legally required to have employers’ liability insurance.
 Skimp on it and you could be fined up to £2,500 a day.
 Yikes.

-If in doubt, call one of our specialist advisers; they’ll ask you a few questions and figure out exactly what you need.
+If in doubt, call one of our specialist advisers on 0345 222 5378; they’ll ask you a few questions and figure out exactly what you need.

 Or, just click here to get started on your quote.